alex-alg/py-crud-api/README.md

 # py-crud-api

-Basic CRUD api using Python with FastAPI
+Basic CRUD API using Python with FastAPI